What is the normal management fee?

 Martin & his wife, Teal, started Orange Property Management in the Fall of 2012.
 They managed their own property for a few years before managing for others.
 This was intentional because they wanted to learn how to carefully & successfully manage real estate before doing it for others.

-Less than $100 has been spent on marketing to solicit owners since our founding in 2012.
+Less than $100 in total has been spent on marketing to solicit owners since our founding in 2012.
 Growth has been word-of-mouth & based on our Google Reviews.

 How many properties do you oversee?